top of page

 Some of the most common reasons include struggling to manage your finances, homesickness, illness, bereavement, mental health issues, or feeling that you have made the wrong choice of studies.

-Many students find university challenging, especially after the initial excitement has worn off, and work starts getting serious after Freshers Week.
+Many students find university challenging, especially after the initial excitement has worn off and work starts getting serious after the fun of Freshers Week is over.

 You may have had a long break at home over Christmas and found that you really miss your safe environment with your family around you.
 Or you may not have made any friends yet at university and feel lonely and isolated.